Digital Technology & Computer Science

 The new Computer Science specification was introduced to Year 11 in September 2020.
 Full details can be found at https://www.ocr.org.uk/qualifications/gcse/computer-science-j277-from-2020/

 The key emphasis in GCSE Computer Science is the development of the practical skill of programming.
-The object-oriented language Java is used as the main programming language for teaching and assessment purposes, and pupils also get exposure to Standard Query Language (SQL) and assembly language programming.
+Python is the main programming language for teaching and assessment purposes, Standard Query Language (SQL) and assembly language programming.

 Key Stage 5